 LogicHub takes event data ingested from your security information and event management (SIEM) environment and applies intelligent process automation to identify and score events according to their potential severity.
 After the process flow is designed as a playbook in LogicHub, the results become available for intelligent threat detection on an ongoing basis.

-Beginning with notable events from your SIEM environment, LogicHub processes the data, leveraging the analyst's expertise along with information from web security services such as Blue Coat and VirusTotal to produce a score for each event.
+Beginning with notable events from your SIEM environment, LogicHub processes the data, leveraging the analyst's expertise along with information from web security services to produce a score for each event.
 The scored events that meet a severity threshold are then provided back to your SIEM system along with an explanation that lets you focus on the events that are most likely to require attention.

 Before you begin, let's look at the building blocks of the LogicHub product.